SaharJavadianG/Unsupervised-Machine-Learning-for-Behavioral-Profile-Clustering/README.md

 df_features = df.drop(columns=columns_to_drop, errors="ignore")
 ```

-`SMOKE` and `SCC` are removed because they have very low variance and limited segmentation value.
+`SMOKE` and `SCC` are removed because they have low information value

 ### 2. Variance Audit